 Disqualify the entire family from receiving benefits for the following lengths of time when a member or members of a family receiving child care assistance is found to have committed an Intentional Program Violation:

 The disqualification is not appealable through an administrative hearing.
 The disqualification is appealable only through district or appellate court action.
 The disqualification remains in effect, without possibility of administrative stay, unless the findings are later reversed by a court of appropriate jurisdiction.

 Minnesota Rules 3400.0183

-Minnesota Statutes 256.98
+Minnesota Statutes 256.98, subd.
+8(b)